 Press Releases: The Lifeblood of Your Growth

 PR and PRESS RELEASES seem pretty much synonymous today.
-Every TV show has a “PR Professional” and they tend to do is look at their phone and says in a stern profession tone,
+Every TV show has a “PR Professional” and all they tend to do is look at their phone and say in a stern profession tone,

 “We’ll get a release out about this in the morning.”

 While that’s not exactly incorrect, a press release isn’t only used in times of crisis or when things don’t go as they were drawn up in the board room.

 What can a Press Release Do for the Company That Has Their Sh*t Together:

 While we are alumni of Crisis PR and know its importance, there isn’t a fire every day to put out so what does a company that is roaring on all cylinders do with a press release?

 You’re already doing good things, and contrary to what you might think, good press DOES sell.
 We’ve proven it with all of our clients in getting their good works known.
 We’re not talking about “Fluff pieces” or “Look at my shiny award,” articles.